 Students will be prepared to take an approved state and/or nationally recognized industry certification or licensure exam in their field of study.

-College Credit Transfer Opportunity and/or Advanced Credit
+College Credit Transfer Opportunity and/or Advanced Standing:

-Upon completion of the program and meeting eligibility requirements, including the attainment of an aligned industry credential, students may be awarded credits toward an Associate Degree by Broward College or the Florida College System.
-Students must enroll in Broward College within 2 years of completing the program at Atlantic Technical College.
-Additional college credit may be awarded with the attainment of additional industry credentials.
+Upon completion of the program and meeting eligibility requirements, including the attainment of an aligned industry certification, students may be awarded credits toward an Associate Degree by Broward College.
+Students must enroll within two (2) years of completing the program at Atlantic Technical College.
+Additional college credit may be awarded with the attainment of additional industry certifications.